djismgaming/djismgaming.github.io/docs/documentation/guides/windows-hosts-file-auto-update.md

 ---

 ## Why do this

-There are a multitude of reasons to do this or use an application like the one shared here.
-Maybe there is an application that phones home and you need to test how it behaves when it looses connection with an URL.
-Or there is a need to set this up to keep a system from accessing unsecure sites/services online.
+There are many reasons to do this, or to use an application like the one shared here.
+For example, an application that phones home may need testing for its behavior when it loses connection with an URL, or a system needs to be kept from accessing unsecure sites/services online.

 ## Where to get hostctl from

 hostctl's GitHub page: https://github.com/guumaster/hostctl

 ## How to use hostctl